-Unit A unit representing the rights and interests of a Unitholder in the Submeans a person who is on the Register as a unitholder in that class or Sub-
+Unit

-Fund.
+A unit representing the rights and interests of a Unitholder in the Sub-Fund.

-Unitholder In relation to a class or Sub-Fund,
+Unitholder

-Fund at that time.
+In relation to a class or Sub-Fund, means a person who is on the Register as a unitholder in that class or Sub-Fund at that time.

-US Persons Any person resident in the United States of America or any other person states of America or any other person specified in Regulation S under the United States Securities Act 1933, as amended from time to time and as may be further supplemented by the ACS
+US Persons

-Manager.
+Any person resident in the United States of America or any other person specified in Regulation S under the United States Securities Act 1933, as amended from time to time and as may be further supplemented by the ACS Manager.

-USD Classes Class C1, Class C2, Class C3, Class
+USD Classes

-C4, Class C5, Class C6, Class C7, Class H1, Class H2, Class H3, Class H4, Class H5, Class H6, Class H7 and
+Class C1, Class C2, Class C3, Class C4, Class C5, Class C6, Class C7, Class H1, Class H2, Class H3, Class H4, Class H5, Class H6, Class H7 and Class X3.

-Class X3.
+Valuation Point

-Valuation Point The point, whether on a periodic basis or for a particular valuation, at which the ACS Manager carries out a valuation of the Scheme property for the Sub-Fund for the purpose of determining the price at which Units of a class may be issued, cancelled or redeemed.
+The point, whether on a periodic basis or for a particular valuation, at which the ACS Manager carries out a valuation of the Scheme property for the Sub-Fund for the purpose of determining the price at which Units of a class may be issued, cancelled or redeemed.

-VAT Value added tax under the UK Value
+VAT

-Added Tax Act 1994.
+Value added tax under the UK Value Added Tax Act 1994.